Second Life

 “Wow!
 That must have been surreal.”

 “And the people are helpful too!” he added.
 “On this trip, I was at a restaurant, and I asked the waitress if she knew what the road was like up ahead.
-She didn’t know, but then she got on the phone and called the visitor center in the next town and asked them, and translated for me.
+She didn’t know, but she got on the phone and called the visitor center in the next town and asked them, and translated for me.
 All her idea.
 Wonderful!”

 “Totally!
 That reminds me of this sign I saw a few days ago…” I flipped through pictures and showed him the one from the “Mountain Mall”, with the sign hanging behind the counter.
 It read: “BE NICELANDIC!”
 And scrawled beneath it in smaller letters: “Don’t be an Iceland dick!”